-- Students must possess an overall 3.0 GPA as well as a 3.0 GPA in all athletic training core courses to be considered for admission. - All student applicants applying for the Athletic Training Program must have completed AT 1101, BIO 1100 and L100, MTH 1112, CHM 1142 and L142, and ENG 1101 and 1102 with a GPA of 3.0 or better. - 3.
+- Students must possess an overall 3.0 GPA as well as a 3.0 GPA in all athletic training core courses to be considered for admission. - 2.
+All student applicants applying for the Athletic Training Program must have completed AT 1101, BIO 1100 and L100, MTH 1112, CHM 1142 and L142, and ENG 1101 and 1102 with a GPA of 3.0 or better. - 3.
 The Athletic Training Program accepts completed applications for program admission twice a year.
 The due dates are April 1 and July 1 of each academic year.
 Applicants applying by the April 1 deadline will receive priority and the July 1 applicants will receive consideration only if there are slots available after the April 1 program admission process is complete.
 Admission to the Athletic Training (AT) Program is selective and completed applications do not guarantee admission into the Athletic Training Program.
-Enrollment is limited due to the availability of resources. - 4.
-All students must be interviewed by the Athletic Training Board of Admissions as a component of the application process.
-Student applicants must also submit three letters of recommendation and have documented a minimum of 40 observation hours under a certified athletic trainer prior to being considered for admission into the AT Program. - 5.
-All transfer student applicants must complete the equivalent of BIO 1100 and L100, MTH 1112, CHM 1142 and L142, ENG 1101 and ENG 1102 with a minimum GPA of 3.0 prior to admission into the AT Program.
+Enrollment is limited due to the availability of resources.

+- 4. All students must be interviewed by the Athletic Training Board of Admissions as a component of the application process.
+Student applicants must also submit three letters of recommendation and have documented a minimum of 40 observation hours under a certified athletic trainer prior to being considered for admission into the AT Program. - All transfer student applicants must complete the equivalent of BIO 1100 and L100, MTH 1112, CHM 1142 and L142, ENG 1101 and ENG 1102 with a minimum GPA of 3.0 prior to admission into the AT Program.
 AT 1101 must also be completed under the same criteria; however, it must be taken at Troy University.
-Transfer students must go through the same application process as Troy University students. - Each student accepted into the AT Program must submit a signed agreement stating that he/she accepts the invitation and responsibility connected with the AT Program.
+Transfer students must go through the same application process as Troy University students. - 6.
+Each student accepted into the AT Program must submit a signed agreement stating that he/she accepts the invitation and responsibility connected with the AT Program.

-Progression in the Athletic Training Education Program:
+Progression in the Athletic Training Program:

-- Students who are accepted into the AT Program. begin course progression in the fall semester of the acceptance year. - 2.
-All students must maintain current CPR for the Professional Rescuer, First Aid, and AED certifications.
-Professional liability insurance must be purchased annually through the Department of Athletic Training.
-Proof of physical examination Hepatitis B vaccine, TB skin test, and current tetanus immunization must be on file when enrolled in the AT Program.
-Students are responsible for their own medical care if needed in the clinical education setting. - Achievement tests are required at various points in the student's educational experience. - Because of the costs of the Athletic Training Program, students are responsible for essential items of personal equipment, uniforms, Hepatitis B Vaccine Series, liability insurance cost, and travel. - 5.
-Students must maintain an overall 3.0 GPA as well as a 3.0 GPA in all athletic training core courses. - Students must earn a C or better in all athletic training core courses.
+- 1. Students who are accepted into the AT Program. begin course progression in the fall semester of the acceptance year. - All students must maintain current CPR for the Professional Rescuer, First Aid, AED, and Oxygen Administration certifications.
+Professional liability insurance must be purchased annually through the examination Hepatitis B vaccine, TB skin test, and current tetanus immunization must be on file when enrolled in the AT Program.
+Students are required to purchase a package through Certified Background through which they will submit and maintain up-to-date fingerprint records, background check and drug test results.
+Students are responsible for their own medical care if needed in the clinical education setting. - 3.
+Achievement tests are required at various points in the student's educational experience. - Due to clinical education requirements-within the Athletic Training Program, students are responsible for essential items of personal equipment (rain gear, tape scissors, stethoscope, pen light, and blood pressure cuff), uniforms, Hepatitis B Vaccine Series, liability insurance cost, purchase of Certified Background package (including fingerprinting service, yearly background check and drug testing), and travel.
+Students must mainting on oursell 3.0 GBA as well as a - 5.
+Students must maintain an overall 3.0 GPA as well as a 3.0 GPA in all athletic training core courses. - 6.
+Students must earn a C or better in all athletic training core courses.
 If a student earns a D or F in any AT Program courses, he/she must repeat that course.